 Differences between pull-ups for boys and girls explained

-The absorbency of boy and girl pull ups are virtually the same.
-The boy pull ups will have the same level of absorbency as the girl pull ups.
+The absorbency of boy and girl pull-ups is virtually the same.
+The boy pull-ups will have the same level of absorbency as the girl pull-ups.
 However, the difference is where the absorbency pad is located.
 The location for the absorbency pad will be in the middle for girls and in the front for boys.